-Vitamin D supplements often come in the form of a liquid that you can add to your pet's diet.
+Vitamin D supplements often come in the form of a liquid or powder that you can add to your pet's diet.
 Most dispensers contain droppers that allow you to easily apply the supplement to dog food.
 But, it can be difficult to administer the right amount to your dog’s food.

 Just like human vitamins, dog supplements often come in the form of pills or tablets.
 These are great solutions for regulating the right amount of vitamin D for pets.
 But, this may be challenging if your dog doesn't take pills well.

 One great alternative to tablets is the soft chew version of vitamin D supplements.
 There are tasty options out there that seem like just another treat for your dog.
 In fact, some soft chews are all-in-one multivitamins that contains other vitamins and minerals your dog needs.